Timwes21/SecurityCam/README.md

 # The Security Buddy

 ## Description
 The security buddy is desinged for ip cameras that have no out of the box software.
-Generally speaking, any camera with a readily available IP address and/or port will manage just fine.
+You will have Generally speaking, any camera with a readily available IP address and/or port will manage fine.

 ## Why?
 If you have a high quality wireless camera with nothing other than streaming, then this aaplication is for you.